 5. The implementation of RERA is expected to bring relief to the home buyers as the building will be accountable

-for the timely delivery of the projects and to protect buyers from fraud sellers.
+for the timely delivery of the projects and to protect buyers from fraudulent sellers.

 6. The developers would also gain from the increased confidence of the consumers in a regulated environment.